 Ludwig Meidner is less famous today but his prewar "Apocalyptic Landscapes" define 'expressionist':

 Wassily Kandinsky is known for paintings that appear purely abstract, but in fact they grew out of the same soil that Franz Marc's did and both were founders of the Blue Rider group.
 Kandinsky's paintings from this period show similar preoccupations.
 For example his "Composition VI" from 1913 is like an apocalypse by water, the chaos from darkness on the left leading to a kind of paradise on the right.

 Swedish Fairy Tales

 While Conrad is musing at the library in chapter six, he compares the benign blacks in Franz Marc's paintings to the foreboding darkness he remembers from Swedish fairy tale illustrations.
 Those are by the illustrator John Bauer.
 My mother had a big volume of these stories when we were little, a rare edition going for a high price nowadays, but you can get the same content in a newer hardcover.
 The pictures were mesmerizing for me as a little boy, as they were both spooky and gorgeously composed.
-Some are quite famous, especially the one of the naked little girl with long blond hair looking at her reflection in a pool.

 An Historical Atlas

 In chapter seven Mr. Onter shows Conrad a series of maps obscured by clouds by Edward Quin: his "Historical Atlas" from 1828.
 I came across these in a 2010 book called "Cartographies of Time" by Anthony Grafton and Daniel Rosenberg, which is full of color reproductions of the ways people have graphically represented time through history.